anishmavadia1207/Drawing/README.md

 # Drawing

-## Design Explained
+## Design Overview

-- There are 3 main projects in order to separate out different primary concerns.
+- The project architecture is divided into three main areas to clearly separate concerns.
-	- .Host is the "UI" project just visualising out outputs
+	- `.Host` serves as the visual interface, focusing on displaying outputs.
-	- .Abstractions is the service and model definitions kept separate to allow for a more modular design
+	- `.Abstractions` houses service and model definitions, maintained separately to foster modularity.
-	- .Core is where the heavy lifting happens, being the implementations of the abstractions glued together using DI
+	- `.Core` is the engine room, where the practical implementations of abstractions come to life through Dependency Injection (DI).
-- Another big reason why I chose to split the projects in this way is that the "UI" project is not strongly coupled to the "Core" project.
-	- They are linked together in DI and leverage the abstraction contracts in order to promote high cohesion with low coupling.

-- One key aspect I was particularly focused on was not coupling together a particular shape type to it's render method.
+- A pivotal reason for this division is to ensure the "UI" component remains loosely connected to the "Core".
+This is achieved through DI, leveraging abstract contracts to ensure high cohesion without tight coupling.

+- A particular focus was to avoid directly linking specific shapes to their rendering logic.
-	- The rendering logic is an isolated and singular responsibility built to be modular and extendable
+	- The rendering approach is designed to be modular and scalable, tasked with a singular focus.
-- I leverage SOA in order to have a service contract definition and to leverage only the interface contracts in consuming code.
-	- I use this pattern to allow for easier modification and development whereby we can modify the internals of a implementation without breaking the contract.
+- By adopting Service-Oriented Architecture (SOA), clear service contracts were established, relying solely on interface contracts for code consumption.
+	- This approach provides flexibility for internal modifications without altering the foundational contract.

 ### Core
-- The core project is where the majority of the heavy lifting is happening.
+- The core project is where the magic happens.
-- In this project, I leveraged the strategy pattern in order to essentially build up the rendered outputs
+- Here, the strategy pattern was embraced to build out rendered outputs creatively.
-	- This allows for flexible code re-use for the shared aspects of rendering
-	- It allows for easy extension as and when new rendering requirements arise
+	- This strategy enables efficient code reuse for common rendering tasks and seamlessly integrates new rendering capabilities as needed.
-	- It is very modular which allows for testing on each level in isolation as well as the component as a whole
+	- Its modular nature also significantly simplifies testing, whether for individual components or the system as a whole.
-- The builder pattern has also been leveraged here.
+- The builder pattern was also implemented.
-	- This allows for a easy and fluent method of chaining together widgets
+	- This approach streamlines the widget assembly process, making it intuitive and manageable.
-	- Adds an easy to use class for drawing management
+	- It introduces a user-friendly class for overseeing drawing tasks.
-- The main 3 benefits of the way this project has been designed are:
+- The design of this project stands out for its:
-	- Flexibility: New rendering strategies can be easily added without changing existing code, adhering to the open/closed principle.
+	- **Flexibility**: New rendering strategies can be incorporated effortlessly, in line with the open/closed principle.
-	- Decoupling: Rendering logic is decoupled from the widget representation and drawing service, simplifying maintenance and scalability.
+	- **Decoupling**: By separating rendering logic from widget representations and drawing services, maintenance has been simplified and scalability enhanced.
-	- Reusability: The strategy and service components can be reused across different parts of the application or in different projects with similar requirements.
+	- **Reusability**: Both strategy and service components are crafted for broad applicability, whether within this project or elsewhere.

 ### Tests
-- There are unit test projects for the abstractions as well as the core
-	- These cover each class in isolation
+- The testing framework includes unit tests for both the abstractions and the core components, examining each class in isolation.
-- We have a Core.Test.Component project which is used to test the core project as a whole with all of the strategies used.

-## Ways to improve
-- Use FluentValidations in place of the Validate methods in the core models
+- Additionally, the `Core.Test.Component` project facilitates comprehensive testing of the core project, leveraging all implemented strategies.

+## Enhancement Suggestions
+- Transition to using FluentValidation instead of core model validate methods for more streamlined and powerful validation.
-- Adding extensions to WidgetDrawingBuilder to allow for specific object creation.
+- Introduce extensions to `WidgetDrawingBuilder` for more intuitive object creation, like `builder.AddRectangle(...)`, enhancing the developer experience.
-	- for example `builder.AddRectangle(...)`